 Intercross tournaments, conducted as part of the annual World Games event, is the highest level international competition for the sport.
 The other major international tournament for the sport is the biennial World Cup contested by several countries.

 - Field Laccrosse — a full-contact outdoor men's version of lacrosse

 - Women’s Lacrosse — a limited-contact version of lacrosse

-- Box Lacrosse (Indoor Lacrosse) - a version of lacrosse which is played on a smaller indoor arena (box), with six players in each team.
+- Box Lacrosse (Indoor Lacrosse) - a version of lacrosse that is played in a smaller indoor arena (box), with six players in each team.